 Welcome to Year 2

-The learning is planned carefully covering a wide and varied curriculum outlined below.
+Learning is planned carefully covering a wide and varied curriculum outlined below.

 English